 2021 Seed Catalog is at the Printer!Sandia Seed's brand new 2021 Seed Catalog is at the Printer and should be arriving to be ready to ship out in a couple weeks in early January.
 So, if you are looking for something exciting to grow, you have found the right place.
 Enjoy our new 2021 Seed Catalog and we hope you find a new variety to grow along with your favorites.
 Sandia Seed expands our seed catalog every year to meet demand for different and unique peppers.
 This year is no different with 8 new seed varieties.
 Here at Sa...

 Spicy Salt RecipeSpicy Salt Recipe: Ingredients: Sea Salt or any salt will do!
 Dried Peppers (any hot peppers or super hot peppers are great in this recipe, you can also make Red Hatch Chile Salt with dried red Hatch chiles!)
-Herbs (optional, you can add dried oregano, rosemary, thyme, basil, curry, turmeric... the options are endless!)
+Herbs (optional, you can add dried oregano, rosemary, parsley, green onions, thyme, basil, dill, chives, curry, turmeric... the options are endless!)
 Directions: Put salt and dried peppers into a spice grinder, coffee grinder or food processor and pulse until well mixed.
-Or if you have a molcajete, that's also a g...
+Or if you ...

 Best Vegetables to Grow in ColoradoWe think that some of the best vegetables to grow in Colorado are Chile peppers and Tomatoes.
 We of course love growing all other vegetables as well including zucchini, squash, pumpkins, herbs, eggplant, and cucumbers of course, for making spicy pickles with the hot peppers!
 But tomatoes and peppers are hard to top.
 Any Colorado vegetable garden is likely to include several varieties of peppers and tomatoes, they bring such a wide variety of flavors and colors to the garden.Just think about...